thomcorah/FAISSA/README.md

 The Unity game environment used to create the virtual sound world for the augmented reality experience.

 **Documentation**
 Full documentation of the code written for the Unity session.
 A brief summary of the main points follows below.
+To view the full documentation rendered as a website, visit <https://thomcorah.github.io/FAISSA/Documentation/>

 ## Installation